CAT 2025 Preparation Time Table: Month-wise Strategy for Success

 CAT 2025 Timetable for Logical Reasoning

 To train yourself well for the Logical Reasoning section of CAT 2025, candidates must try to consistently solve questions related to seating arrangements, grid puzzles, tournaments and sequences as well as various types of puzzles.
-Regularly solving such questions will enable candidates to gain an understanding of the types of questions asked and help them develop a better grasp of the material.
+Regularly solving such questions as per cat preparation time table will enable candidates to gain an understanding of the types of questions asked and help them develop a better grasp of the material.

 Topics for Logical Reasoning and Time Allocated